Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 The growth of cryptocurrency funds

 From shares and property to commodities and bonds, investment funds have been providing exposure to other, better established asset classes for years.
 However, they’re much more of a recent phenomenon in the world of cryptocurrency.
 In spite of their infancy, the last half-decade has seen a significant increase in crypto-based funds available globally.
-Once only available to a select few, in 2021 Americans have easy access to a number of new investment opportunities.
+Once only available to a select few, Americans now have easy access to a number of new investment opportunities.
 That said, the number of available cryptocurrency funds in the US is still relatively small.

 With the increased liquidity of global crypto markets and an easing of some of the murky regulations surrounding digital assets, investment funds have been able to transition into this growing market sector without the uncertainty that was felt just a few years ago.
 According to Crypto Fund Research, the total number of funds in existence around the world now exceeds 800.